jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 ### 2. Yearly typhoon counts remain relatively stable.
 From 2014 to 2024, the total number of typhoons per year fluctuates slightly but shows no strong upward or downward trend overall.

+### 3. The wet season experiences significantly more typhoons than the dry season.
+Barplot analysis confirms that over two-thirds of all typhoons occur during the wet season, emphasizing its climatic impact.